jacobracosta/bug-chess/README.md

 -Design game loop

-  -got basic game loops working, running into issues with beetle movement and updating cells beetles move from
+  -got basic game loops working, running into issues with beetle movement and updating cells beetles move from -need to account for case where one player can't move or place anything